RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/Filters-RosettaScripts.md

 **[[ResidueBurial|ResidueBurialFilter]]** - Number of residues within interaction distance across interface of target residue.

+**[[BuriedSurfaceArea|BuriedSurfaceAreaFilter]]** - Computes the buried surface area for a pose or selection, with an option to consider hydrophobic residues only.

 **[[ExposedHydrophobics|ExposedHydrophobicsFilter]]** - Computes the SASA for each hydrophobic residue.

 ### Comparison